syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

                         cloud instance.
 ```

-Notice that in this file there is a single key called `xaasCrd` under the Promise spec.
+Notice that in this file there is a single key called `api` under the Promise spec.
 This is where a complete and valid Kubernetes CRD is provided that contains the data
 collection parameter as decided above along with a default value and description that
 can later be used for documentation (check highlighted block).